Do you want to organize an office drawer in your workspace?

 Once you’ve finished identifying practical storage solutions, you’ll want to carefully return items back inside the drawer.

-An easy way to do this is to place similar items inside the drawer at the same time.
+How should you do this?
+An easy way is to place similar items inside the drawer at the same time.

 For instance, if you have a collection of paper clips, you can simply place these in a small well or storage container inside the desk drawer.